XMUNLP/Tagger/README.md

 ```
 * Training command

     The command below is what we used to train an model on the CoNLL-2005 dataset.
+The content of `run.sh` is described in the above section.
 ```
 python tagger/main.py train \
     --data_path TRAIN_PATH --model_dir train --model_name deepatt \